 3. The Advisor specifically warns you to not get into any combat situations in the beginning, and guess what is the first thing most people do?
 Yes, they go looking for combat!
 You are 16, that is part of the story, you need to learn how to fight and build up your defenses before you can look for a fight.

-4. Players complain that they do not know how to inform us about an error or bug where there is a "Submit Your Text or Bug" on every page!
+4. Players complain that they do not know how to inform us about an error or bug when there is a "Submit Your Text or Bug" at the bottom of every page of ROK II!

 5. A Player just joined, and creates a Character, dies multiple times within the first 15 minutes and now announces that they are ready to Post a review of the game.
 Players that have actually Played ROK II as opposed to just passing through or breezing through know that is not possible.
 There is no way your Character should die if you play properly and understand what your Character is supposed to do.
 There is so much to read, dive into, and experience in order to understand what ROK II is about.